krazers/aws-mchp-cryptoauth-workshop/lab2.md

 ## Section 4: Use Case Prototyping

-   1. Complete Section 3 in the PDF.
+   1. Follow Section 3 in the PDF.
    2. Follow Section 4.1 in the PDF.
    3. Follow Section 4.2 in the PDF.
 Jump to Section 4.2.2 since we are using MPLAB X.